WORKPLACE VIOLENCE: BEFORE AND AFTER

 3. Develop and implement on-the-job training methods of reducing violence.

 If a violent incident does strike your workplace, make sure that you provide support for the workers involved and those who witnessed the violence.
-Have trained response teams and provide post-incident response assistance that includes prompt medical treatment and psychological evaluation, trauma-crisis counseling, support groups, stress debriefing, and employee assistance programs.
+Have trained response teams and provide post-incident response assistance that includes prompt medical treatment and psychological evaluation, trauma-crisis counseling, support groups, stress debriefing, and employee assistance programs; tailor procedures to the setting and consider special concerns in high-risk locations such as distribution centers—see Safety in Distribution Centers and Workplace Concerns.

 Need insurance for You, Your Family or Your Business?